wecode41-cotestudy/Algorithm/1. Big O/README.md

 for
   for
 ```
-- In `if A and B`, let A that takes shorter performance time
+- In `if A and B`, set A that takes shorter performance time
   - When running `if A and B`, if A is false, B is not performed.